sitectl

 will open a connection to your LibOps development environment database.
 You could connect to production similarly via

-libops sequelace -e production
+sitectl sequelace -e production

 get config

-Running libops get config
+Running sitectl get config

 will run drush cex